awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-StackSets.md

 CodePipeline offers the ability to perform AWS CloudFormation StackSets operations as part of your CI/CD process\.
 You use a stack set to create stacks in AWS accounts across AWS Regions by using a single AWS CloudFormation template\.
 All the resources included in each stack are defined by the stack set’s AWS CloudFormation template\.
 When you create the stack set, you specify the template to use, as well as any parameters and capabilities that the template requires\.

+**Note**
+You must use the AWS Organizations management account to deploy with AWS CloudFormation StackSets\.
+You cannot use a delegated administration account for this action\.

 For more information about concepts for AWS CloudFormation StackSets, see [StackSets concepts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-concepts.html) in the *AWS CloudFormation User Guide*\.

 You integrate your pipeline with AWS CloudFormation StackSets through two distinct action types that you use together: